 An introduction to environmental science.
 Emphasis on scientific understanding of the causes and implications of, and potential solutions for, problems that result from human interactions with the environment.
 Current environmental problems examined from an ecological perspective.
 ES 150 is not required for the ES major.
 (Same as Biology 150.)
 Environmental Studies and related faculty.

 Jesus, Moses, Siddharta, and Mohammed all had significant experiences in the wilderness.
 These experiences shaped their lives and the religious traditions that they helped found.
 We will read from and about philosophers, mystics, and spiritual seekers who have gone to untamed spaces for inspiration.
 We will then turn toward the modern world, and its ongoing spiritual/secular impact, reading works by H.D.
 Thoreau, John Muir, Aldo Leopold, Gary Snyder, Sara Maitland, and Jonathan Franzen, and look at films including Into the Wild and The Straight Story.
 (Writing-intensive.)
 Instructor's Permission Only.
 (Same as Religious Studies 155.)
 Maximum enrollment, 20.

 Making Modern Cities.

 This course examines the design of buildings and cities by professional architects, urban planners, and developers in the nineteenth and twentieth centuries.
 It also addresses utopian projects and theoretical texts that have influenced modern design.
 We will furthermore illuminate in western and non-western contexts the relationships between the architecture of cities and economic and political processes.
 (Writing-intensive.)
-Open to first-year students only (Same as History 156.)
+(Same as History 156.)
 Maximum enrollment, 20.
-Faiza Moatasim.
+Trivedi.